railwayapp/docs/src/docs/guides/private-networking.md

 ### Listen on IPv6

-Since the private network is an IPv6 network, applications that will receive requests over the private network must be configured to listen on IPv6.
-On most web frameworks, you can do this via `::` and specifying the port(s) to which you want to bind.
+Since the private network is an IPv6 only network, applications that will receive requests over the private network must be configured to listen on IPv6.
+On most web frameworks, you can do this by binding to the host `::`.

-For example -
+Some examples are below -

+#### Node / Express

+Listen on `::` to bind to both IPv4 and IPv6.

 ```javascript
 const port = process.env.PORT || 3000;